Callum Slattery: Personal life

-Slattery was arrested by police in November 2021 after an incident in Glasgow city centre, during which he reportedly assaulted a police officer.
+Slattery was arrested by police in November 2021 after an incident in the city centre of Glasgow where he used threatening and abusive behaviour and uttering homophobic remarks.
+He reportedly assaulted a police officer during the matter.
 In October 2022, Slattery appeared at Glasgow Sheriff Court and admitted two charges of behaving in a threatening or abusive manner, with one aggravated by prejudice related to sexual orientation.
-He was convicted and fined £1,350.
+He was subsequently convicted and fined £1,350.